 The SOMAH PA will also share IOU-provided outreach materials to participating property owners/operators regarding the ESA program.
 The property owners/operators will be required to either post the ESA program outreach materials on-site or distribute them directly to the tenants.
-To receive a copy of the ESA program outreach materials to post on site, the property owner/operator can go to Calsomah.org or contact the SOMAH PA.
+To receive a copy of the ESA program outreach materials to post on site, the property owner/operator can go to Calsomath.org or contact the SOMAH PA.

-The distribution of these ESA program materials may be coordinated with the distribution of other SOMAH-approved and required tenant energy education materials, as described in Section 2.7, Tenant Education Requirements.
+The distribution of these ESA program materials may be coordinated with the distribution of other SOMAH-approved and required tenant energy education materials, as described in Section 2.5, Tenant Education Requirements.

-2.7 Tenant Education Requirements
+2.5 Tenant Education Requirements

-The Host Customer is required to notify tenants about participation in SOMAH and provide them with SOMAH-approved information on energy efficiency, time of use rates (if relevant), bill interpretation, solar training opportunities, and resources for additional support and information.
-The SOMAH PA will coordinate with each IOU on an as-needed basis to ensure alignment with existing materials and outreach targeted to tenants.
-SOMAH-approved tenant educational materials are available in multiple languages and housed on CalSOMAH.org.
-The SOMAH PA is available for support for any additional translations needed.
-Educational materials must be provided by the property owner/operator to tenants through mail or direct delivery and one additional means (i.e., email, community meeting) and in languages accessible by all residents 30 days or fewer prior to the start of construction.
-Host Customers must complete an Affidavit found in Appendix E, Affidavit Ensuring Tenant Education, to verify that tenant education occurred.
+The Host Customer is required to notify tenants about participation in SOMAH and provide them with SOMAH-approved information on energy efficiency, time-of-use (TOU) rates (if relevant), tiered rates, bill interpretation, solar training opportunities, and resources for additional support and information.

+Educational materials must be provided by the property owner/operator to tenants through mail or direct delivery and one additional means (i.e., email, community meeting) and in languages accessible by all residents 60 days or fewer prior to the start of construction.
+Host Customers must complete an Affidavit found in Appendix F, Affidavit Ensuring Tenant Education, to verify that tenant education occurred.